grisuno/LazyOwn/README.md

 :param line: Not used in this implementation.
 :returns: None

+## kusa
+Execute Kusanagi to generate payloads for command, code, or file injection.

+This function allows the user to specify various parameters for configuring and running Kusanagi to generate payloads for reverse/bind shells or injected files/code.
+It handles user input for target addresses, ports, encoding, obfuscation, badchars, and other options, constructs the command, and executes it.

+:param line: Not used in this implementation.
+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.